-The use of fossil fuels in vehicles and equipment has numerous environmental impacts, including emissions of greenhouse gases, particulates and other contaminants, as well as contribution to ground-level ozone levels.
-Globally, fossil fuel use is the largest contributor to greenhouse gases and climate change, and the transportation sector is the second largest contributor behind only electricity.
+The use of fossil fuels in vehicles and equipment has numerous environmental impacts, including emissions of greenhouse gases, particulates and other contaminants, as well as a contribution to ground-level ozone levels.
+Globally, fossil fuel use is the largest contributor to greenhouse gases and climate change, and the transportation sector is the second-largest contributor behind only electricity.
 Therefore, any conservation measures to reduce fossil fuel usage will reduce greenhouse gas emissions and associated impacts on climate change and the environment.

 What CA is Doing